kookkui/SoloRPGs/PBtA/SoloRPGs/2-Bestiaries/Just One Sword/LIZARD-MAN WAR CHIEF.md

 move: "Close"
 morale: "11"
 special: "Shatter: 2d8 damage and -1 quality to armor."
-description: "Clad in black plate and wielding a large mace, these war chiefs are commanders and ofﬁcers who proved their worth in combat."
+description: "*Clad in black plate and wielding a large mace, these war chiefs are commanders and officers who proved their worth in combat.*"
 ```